 She has worked as an editor of art books in London and owned an art gallery in Boston.
 Her Etsy store features many of the artists she represented, as well as vintage posters she collected from all over the world.

 Carol also spent two years in Paris, where she researched the life and times of George Sand and developed a series of Sand-Chopin salons with concert pianist Virginia Eskin.
-She recently moved to Chicago to be near her daughter, son-in-law and granddaughter, and is at work on two novels about art theft.
+She recently moved to Chicago to be near her daughter, son-in-law and granddaughter, and is at work on her next novel about art theft.

 Publications & Awards